fehmicansaglam/tepkin/README.md

 ### Working with BsonDsl

-To construct a Bson document, you can either create BsonElements and join them or create a document directly.
+To construct a Bson document, you can either create BsonElements and join them with `~` or create a document directly.

 ```scala
   import net.fehmicansaglam.bson.BsonDsl._